embulk/gradle-embulk-plugins/README.md

 repositories {
     mavenCentral()
-    jcenter()
+    // jcenter() is no longer needed if depending only on 0.10.29+.
 }

 dependencies {
     compileOnly "org.embulk:embulk-api:0.10.29"
     compileOnly "org.embulk:embulk-spi:0.10.29"

-    // If your Embulk plugin is in the "v0.10-style", and "v0.11-ready", it should not depend on "embulk-core".
+    // It should not depend on "embulk-core" if your Embulk plugin is in the new "v0.10-style".
     // Depending on "embulk-core" is allowed only in the old "v0.9-style" Embulk plugins.
     // compileOnly "org.embulk:embulk-core:0.10.29"

+    // It should depend some of "embulk-util-*" librarires if your plugin is in the new "v0.10-style".
+    // "embulk-util-config" is often mandatory.
+    // Note that your plugin should basically work with Embulk v0.9.23 even in the "v0.10-style". compile "org.embulk:embulk-util-config:0.2.1"
+    // ...

     // Take care that other dependencies do not have transitive dependencies to `embulk-core` and its dependencies.
     // You'll need to exclude those transitive dependencies explicitly in that case.